 Neurosurgery or brain surgery is one of the riskiest and most complicated medical procedures in the field of medicine.
 Even the most experienced surgeons can make various types of errors and mistakes that can have serious consequences and lead to future health issues for the patient.

-AI can help improve pre-operative, intra-operative, and postoperative phases of brain surgery:
+AI can help improve the pre-operative, intra-operative, and post-operative phases of brain surgery:

 5. Preoperative planning & diagnosis

-Medical imaging analysis: AI helps with more accurate interpretation of MRI, CT, and PET scans by identifying tumors, aneurysms, and vascular abnormalities with greater speed and accuracy than traditional methods.
+- Medical imaging analysis: AI aids in the more accurate interpretation of MRI, CT, and PET scans by identifying tumors, aneurysms, and vascular abnormalities with greater speed and accuracy than traditional methods.
 This reduces diagnostic errors and helps in early disease detection.

-Automated segmentation: AI-powered segmentation tools delineate brain structures, lesions, and blood vessels, allowing for precise mapping of pathological areas.
+- Automated segmentation: AI-powered segmentation tools accurately delineate brain structures, lesions, and blood vessels, enabling precise mapping of pathological areas.
 This aids neurosurgeons in planning optimal surgical approaches while minimizing damage to critical brain regions.

-Predictive analytics: Machine learning models analyze patient data to predict disease progression, such as glioblastoma growth, stroke risk, or neurodegenerative disorders.
-These predictive insights help in tailoring personalized treatment strategies.
+- Predictive analytics: Machine learning models analyze patient data to predict disease progression, such as glioblastoma growth, stroke risk, or the progression of neurodegenerative disorders.
+These predictive insights enable the tailoring of personalized treatment strategies.

 6. Intraoperative Assistance

-AI-guided microsurgery: AI aids in microsurgical precision by offering real-time feedback on tissue characteristics and instrument positioning.
+- AI-guided microsurgery: AI enhances microsurgical precision by providing real-time feedback on tissue characteristics and instrument positioning.
 It can differentiate between healthy and diseased tissues, ensuring safer resection and reduced collateral damage.

 Real-life example: The ROSA (Robotic Surgical Assistant)